What’s in This Article

 Key Takeaways

-- The modern fleet includes Airbus A350-900 and A330 planes for long trips.
-It also uses Boeing 737-800 and 737-8 aircraft for shorter flights.[7][8][9]
+- The modern fleet includes Airbus A350-900 and A330 aircraft for long routes, plus Boeing 737-800 and 737-8 jets for shorter flights.[7][8][9]

-- Malaysia’s government oversees the airline through the Civil Aviation Authority of Malaysia (CAAM).
-The airline also holds a global safety certificate called IOSA, which is valid through 2026.[5][6]
+- Malaysia’s government oversees the airline through the Civil Aviation Authority of Malaysia (CAAM), and the airline holds IOSA safety certification from the International Air Transport Association (IATA).[5][6]

-Safety record of Malaysia Airlines
+Safety Record of Malaysia Airlines

-Fleet and aircraft maintenance
+Fleet and Aircraft Maintenance

-The airline uses a mix of Airbus and Boeing planes.
-For long flights, it uses the Airbus A350-900 and the A330.
-It started receiving the new A330-900neo in late 2024, which now flies to Australia.
-Short flights use the Boeing 737-800 and the newer 737-8.[7][10][11][9]
-The airline will continue updating its fleet through 2028.
-In early 2025, the company also shared plans to buy more Boeing 737s in the future.[21]
+The airline uses a mix of Airbus and Boeing aircraft.
+For long routes, it operates the Airbus A350-900 and A330.
+It began receiving the new A330-900neo in late 2024, which now serves routes to Australia.
+Shorter flights use the Boeing 737-800 and the newer 737-8.[7][10][11][9]

 Products Worth Considering

-Pilot training and experience
+Pilot Training and Experience

 | Category | Details |